DEVELEVEN-io/.github/profile/README.md

 - **Discord:** [Join our community](https://discord.gg/xTtkGvv6)
 - **Email:** develeven@outlook.com

+### Contributing

+We welcome contributions!
+Please read our contributing guidelines in each repository for more information.

 ---

 ## 📝 Footer

 © 2024 DEVELEVEN-io.
-All rights reserved.
 Licensed under the MIT License.
 See the LICENSE file in each repository for more details.

 ---